ebi-gene-expression-group/ega_downloader/README.md

 ### Obtain metadata

 Download the metadata bundle from the EGA page for each dataset.
-You'll have the option to download a zipped in TSV, CSV and JSON.
-Donwload the CSV version, unzip it and  contents place the files under 'metadata':
+You'll have the option to download a zipped file with metadata in TSV, CSV and JSON.
+Download the CSV version, unzip it and place the files under 'metadata':

 ```
 metadata